Pablo-Ortiz-Lopez/ortizma.com/content/post/reading-rf-signals/index.en.md

 Using the concepts mentioned earlier, I was able to start investigating what my remote controls were doing.
 For each of them, I pressed their buttons and waited to see a "color" in the program.
 If I had seen more than one separate "color" for any of the remotes, it would have meant they were using a slightly more complex modulation: Frequency Shift Keying (FSK).

 `FSK stands for "Frequency Shift Keying."
 This means we change the length of the waves to communicate (we change the color).`

+FSK modulation would involve using a green flashlight to indicate "yes" and a red flashlight to indicate "no." Fortunately, none of my remote controls did this, which means they all use the simpler ASK.

 In this image, you can see what a remote control looks like in SDR Sharp.
 If we set the demodulation to 'AM' mode and select the "color" we're interested in, we can hear the pulses in the signal.